 A car that’s been taken care of will have a longer life expectancy, saving you from forking out on a new motor any time soon

-Having a full and thorough service history can help you command a better price for your car when it comes to selling it on
+Having a full and thorough service history will allow you to ask for a better price when it comes to selling your car.

 If you have an accident and your car isn’t repairable and needs to be replaced, your insurer may use your car’s service history to estimate its pre-accident value.
 Having a full service history could improve its valuation figure.

-Modern cars are complex and computerised, and most car owners today simply don’t have the tools or skills necessary to complete a full service safely and effectively.
-Electronic control units and electronic fuel injections have made cars easier to tune up and keep in shape, but only if you have the right computer equipment to do so.
-To get the job done right, it’s best to trust in the experience and skills of a good mechanic.
+Lots of modern cars are computerised and complex and most car owners simply don’t have the tools or skills to complete a service safely and effectively.
+Electronic control units and fuel injections have made cars easier to tune up and keep in good shape, but this can only be done with the right computer equipment and software.
+To ensure the job is done right, its best to trust the skills and experience of a good mechanic.

 There are numerous checks that we should make as car owners.
 But, hands up – not everyone check their tyres before every motorway journey.
 We tend to rely on our cars without thinking, and often get lazy when it comes to safety checks and maintenance.
 An MOT only happens once every 12 months – that’s a long time to let unseen problems bubble under, potentially resulting in a dangerous incident.
 Safety is a major reason to have your car regularly serviced between MOTs – although it shouldn’t replace regular maintenance checks such as oil, coolant and tyres.

 How often should I have my car serviced?